varnish/Varnish-Book/varnish_tutorial.rst

 of your page.
 Defining `Vary: User-Agent` will indicates Varnish that the response returned from the origin server depends on the value of the `User-Agent` header.

+Age
+---

+- A cache server can send an additional response header, `Age`, to indicate the age of the response.
+- Varnish (and other caches) does this.
+- Browsers (and Varnish) will use the Age-header to determine how long to cache.
+- E.g: for a `max-age`-based equation: cache duration = `max-age` - `Age`
+- If you allow Varnish to cache for a long time, the `Age`-header could effectively disallow client-side caches.

+.. container:: handout

+   Consider what happens if you let Varnish cache content for a week, because you can easily invalidate the cache Varnish keeps.
+If you do not change the `Age`-header, Varnish will happily inform clients that the content is, for example, two days old, and that the maximum age should be no more than fifteen minutes.

+   Browsers will obey this.
+They will use the reply, but they will also realize that it has exceeded its max-age, so they will not cache it.

+   Varnish will do the same, if your web-server emits and `Age`-header (or if you put one Varnish-server in front of an other).

+   We will see in later chapters how we can handle this in Varnish.

 Header availability summary
 ---------------------------